OpenJobDescription/openjd-specifications/rfcs/0000-template.md

 * Feature Name: (fill in with a unique one or two word identifier. e.g. my_feature)
 * RFC Tracking Issue: (fill in with the URL for the tracking issue in this repository)
 * Start Date: (fill in with today's date: YYYY-MM-DD)
+* Specification Version: 2023-09 extension (fill in with a chosen extension name as per RFC 0002)
 * Accepted On: (fill in with the date that the proposal was accepted: YYYY-MM-DD)

 ## Summary